EMT

 Public Access Paramedic Lookup

-Paramedic Accreditation paperwork can be emailed to: EMSCerts@MarinCounty.gov
+Paramedic paperwork can be emailed to: EMSCerts@MarinCounty.gov

 PLEASE SUBMIT COPIES OF ORIGINAL DOCUMENTS IN PDF FORMAT